rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 Host Registration creates a host record with host information in the SGX Host Verification Service database when SGX Agent update SGX enablement information for the first time.

+# Setup Task Flows for K8s Deployments

+Setup tasks flows have been updated to have K8s native flow to be more agnostic to K8s workflows.
+Following would be the flow for setup task.
+The setup task options are detailed under [Intel Security Libraries Configuration Settings](#Intel Security Libraries Configuration Settings ) for each service and agent

+- User would create a new `configMap`  object with the environment variables specific to the setup task.
+The Setup task variables would be documented in the Product Guide
+- Users can provide variables for more than one setup task
+- Users need to add `SETUP_TASK: "<setup task name>/<comma separated setup task name>"` in the same `configMap`
+- Provide a unique name to the new `configMap`
+- Provide the same name in the `deployment.yaml` under `configMapRef` section
+- Deploy the specific service again with  ` kubectl kustomize . | kubectl  apply -f -`

+# Configuration Update Flows for K8s Deployments

+Configuration Update flows have been updated to have K8s native flow to be more agnostic to K8s workflows using `configMap` only.
+Following would be the flow for configuration update.
+The config task options are are detailed under [Intel Security Libraries Configuration Settings](#Intel Security Libraries Configuration Settings ) for each service and agent

+- User would create a new `configMap`  object using existing one and update the new values.
+The list of config variables would be documented in the Product Guide
+- Users can update variables for more than one
+- Users need to add `SETUP_TASK: "update-service-config"` in the same `configMap`
+- Provide a unique name to the new `configMap`
+- Provide the same name in the `deployment.yaml` under `configMapRef` section
+- Deploy the specific service again with  ` kubectl  kustomize . | kubectl  apply -f -`

+> **Note:** Incase of agents, setup tasks or configuration updates done through above flows will be applied for all the agents running on different BMs.
+In order to run setup task or update configuration for individual agents, then user need to perform `kubectl exec -it <pod_name> /bin/bash` into a particular agent pod and run the specific setup task.

 # Intel Security Libraries Configuration Settings

+> **Note:** All the answer file options would remain common for containerized K8s deployments with the except of URLS where Kubernetes DNS would be used.
+The respective `configMap.yml` for each service and agent would carry the defaults for the same when built under `<working directory>/k8s/manifests/<service/agent/db names>`

 ##  SGX Host Verification Service